youdr728/Database-labs-and-sql-project/README.md

 > <img src="/clarifying_pictures/upload.png"  width="500">
 ---

-### 6. Submit by sending an email with a link to your repository
+### 6. Submit/Re-submit by sending an email with a link to your repository
-To submit an assignment, *email an address of your repository* to your lab assistant.
+To submit/resubmit an assignment, *email an address of your repository* to your lab assistant.
 The subject of the email letter *must* adhere to the following pattern:
 * **"CourseCode_GroupNr_userName1_userName2_labNumber"**
 * (e.g., TDDD37_A1_hrsdv94_dgjjtd92_lab2).